AmrUmeri/NumericalSDE/README.md

 # Numerical Methods for SDE

+This is the repository containing the source code for the Python Package that has been developed for the bachelor thesis *Strong Schemes for the Numerical Solution of Stochastic Differential Equations* (2017).
+The thesis itself can be found under `.\Bachelor_Thesis.pdf`

-The package in `.\Code\numerical_sde_lib` provides various (time-discrete) numerical methods for solving time-independent, 1-dimensional stochastic differential equations (SDEs).
+The package in `.\Code\numerical_sde_lib` provides various (time-discrete) numerical methods for the pathwise approximation of time-independent, 1-dimensional stochastic differential equations (SDEs) with Lipschitz coefficients.
 The package can easily be adjusted to also allow multi-dimensional and time-dependent SDE.

 Under `.\Code\examples` sample code can be found which shows how to work with the modules associated to the package.

+under `.\Code\monte_carlo_estimation_convergence_order` Monte-Carlo estimates for the convergence order of the numerical methods are provided (see thesis for explanations).
+In particular the refinement (or "multi-resolution") algorithm for the Wiener process is iteratively applied to get approximations for the considered SDE on a finer and finer time-grid.

 ## Content of `numerical_sde_lib`